 For medical professionals, clergy, chaplains, and counseling attorneys, those applicants with substantial experience in providing psychotherapy, counseling, pastoral care, mediation, and/or spiritual direction will be considered strong candidates for the certificate program.

-Criteria for Counseling Attorneys: Only JD licensed attorneys with demonstrated supervised training and counseling work with families, couples and individuals in several specific areas are eligible to apply.
-These areas are limited to: divorce mediation, child custody mediation and resolution, end-of-life and estate plan counseling, family and elder law counseling, and community dispute resolution.
-A strong candidate will be an applicant who did this counseling work under clinical supervision in non-profits or service agencies for the benefit of marginalized populations.
+Criteria for Counseling Attorneys: Only JD licensed attorneys with demonstrated supervised training and counseling work with families, couples, and individuals in several specific areas are eligible to apply.
+These areas are limited to: divorce mediation, child custody mediation and resolution, end-of-life counseling, estate plan counseling, family and elder law counseling, and community dispute resolution.
+A strong candidate will be an applicant who did this counseling work under clinical supervision in non-profit or service agencies for the benefit of marginalized populations.
 Counseling attorneys must have passed the bar, been licensed prior to applying, and have earned certifications in one or more of these specific areas.

-Continuing Education Credits
+Continuing Education Hours and Credits

-Information on Continuing Education Credit for Psychologists
+Information on Continuing Education Credit for Psychologists and Nurses

-CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
-The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Spiritual Competency Resource Center maintains responsibility for this program and its content.
-SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
-RN/NPs will need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the California Board of Registered Nursing.
-For questions about the certificate regarding CEs, contact Cathy Coleman, PhD at firstname.lastname@example.org.
-For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at CE@spiritualcompetency.com.
+CE credits for psychologists are provided by the Spiritual Competency Academy (SCA) which is co-sponsoring this program.
+The Spiritual Competency Academy is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Spiritual Competency Academy maintains responsibility for this program and its content.
+The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
+LCSW, LPCC, LEP, and LMFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.
+SCA is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
+RNs must retain this document for 4 years after the course concludes.
+SCA is an approved CE provider for National Board Certified Health and Wellness Coaches (CEP Number 100196).

 Information on Continuing Education Credit for LMFTs, LCSWs, LPCCs, and LEPs